Qazzquimby/thought-blog/thought-blog/content/posts/2025-04-15-when-explaining-my-interests-it-usually-comes-off-like-so-games-basically-and-then.md

 ---
-title: "💭 when explaining my interests it usually comes off like "so games basically" and then..."
+title: "💭 when explaining my interests it usually comes off like 'so games basically' and then..."
 date: 2025-04-15 02:28:14
 author: "qazzquimby"
 ---